 Violations of these policies and guidelines may result in immediate removal from University Housing.

 SPRING MOVE-IN: DATES and INFORMATION

 Spring 2021 move-in is tentatively scheduled Jan.
-6 and 10, by appointment only.
-Students will be required to sign up for a move-in time slot in advance, with registration beginning in November.
-Time slots each day will be in 2-hour blocks, with a limited number of residents arriving during each block.
+16 – Jan.
+18, by appointment only.
+Students will be required to sign up for a move-in time slot in advance, with registration beginning in early December.
+Time slots each day will be in 1-hour blocks, with a limited number of residents arriving during each block.

 This process will be in effect for all new incoming students, returning students, and graduate students living in residence halls and apartment communities.
 Students should regularly check their NC State email accounts for updates from University Housing and visit our Spring Move-In Guide page for the most current information about the Move-In process.
 Additional information will be available as we get closer to January move-in.

 Living Learning Villages will have reduced housing options in the spring.
 Students already accepted to a Village in the fall, but not assigned to a Village space for the spring, will still have the opportunity to participate in Village programs and activities.
 Living Learning Villages will not be accepting new applications for the spring semester.